 Your browser fingerprint is recorded to save your cookie preferences.
 If you comment on an article, we will ask you for your email address and name.
 We will save your IP address so that we can moderate the responses and block spammers.

 Information such as name, email address, telephone number, organization, and function will be shared with the trainer/speaker, so that the training or webinar will be a good and optimal fit to the group of participants.
 The trainer or speaker is allowed to contact the participant once.
-Address and payment details are processed with Moneybird.
-We only use other provided information for analytical purposes which will end up in our Google Suite back office.
-Participants will be included in Frankwatchings customer database.
+Address and payment information is processed in our invoicing system.
+We use other data provided purely for training and analysis purposes that are handled by our back office.

 Purchase of an event ticket